-The other choice is we can surrender and face the music through repentance and restitution which is of course the path to peace and life.
+The other choice is we can surrender and face the music through repentance and cleaning up the mess we have created if at all possible.
+This is of course the path to peace and life.
+So let it be clear that every choice we make is either for life or for death.

-So we can remind ourselves that every choice we make is either for life or for death.
-The example we have before us today is that of the nation of Judah.
+The example of what can happen because of our choices is that of the nation of Judah.
 We should therefore look carefully at what their leaders did and how they behaved and how the people, the general population, behaved even though they knew they were in a Covenant with God.

 Can we learn from history?
 What do we look for in a godly leader or leaders?
 Or, do we really want a godly leader or leaders?